-Field trials were conducted in two major field pea production areas in South Australia; Hart (medium rainfall zone, Mid North) and Minnipa (lower rainfall zone, upper Eyre Peninsula).
-Trials were designed as Randomized Complete Block Design (RCBD), replicated three times with twelve fungicide treatments including an untreated control (Nil).
+Field trials were conducted in two major field pea production areas in South Australia; Hart (medium rainfall zone, Mid-North) and Minnipa (lower rainfall zone, Upper Eyre Peninsula).
+Trials were designed as randomised complete block design (RCBD), replicated three times with twelve fungicide treatments including an untreated control (nil).
 Fungicides were applied either as a seed dressing, as fluid injection, or as combinations of seed dressing/fluid injection and foliar fungicide(s) at strategic growth stages as shown in Table 1.
-Fortnightly applications of Chlorothalonil were included as a second control treatment which was aimed at maximum control of AB disease.
-The dual purpose (grain/forage) field pea type PBA Coogee was sown at 55 plants/ m2 at all sites, selected for its increased biomass production. lodging and AB susceptibility over Kaspa.
-The plot sizes were 10 m by 1.35 m with six rows sown on 30 cm (12 inch) spacings.
+Fortnightly applications of chlorothalonil were included as a second control treatment which was aimed at maximum control of AB disease.
+The dual purpose (grain/forage) field pea type PBA Coogee was sown at 55 plants/m at all sites, selected for its increased biomass production, lodging and AB susceptibility over Kaspa.
+The plot sizes were 10 m by 2 m with six rows sown on 9 inch (22.5 cm) and 10 inch (26 cm) spacings at Hart and Minnipa respectively.
 Trial sowing dates were 10 May at Hart and 6 May at Minnipa.
 The sowing dates at the two sites corresponded to a medium blackspot risk sowing window as forecasted by the Blackspot Manager, DAFWA Crop Disease Forecasts, May 2016.